 Mandel’s work in Durango culminated with his co-founding of the Annual Durango Songwriter’s Expo in 1996.
 This popular event that features listening sessions, showcases, seminars, panels, and networking opportunities has attracted new talent and high-profile musicians and industry experts alike, and continues to grow and spread to new locations around the country.

 Mandel picked up his guitar and returned east in the early part of the new century, where he has settled deep into the artistic community of the Berkshires.
-Produced and recorded in his own studio, his second and third albums “Between Dreams and Regrets” and “Sketches” traverse the musical and emotional ground between Colorado and the Berkshires.
+Produced and recorded in his own studio, his recordings traverse the musical and emotional ground between Colorado and the Berkshires.
 The lyrically driven songs are both personal and probing, whether Mandel is writing from his own experience or weaving the ballad of another’s, as in “Irene Kibbe,” about a young Polish emigrant during World War II.
 Throughout these records, the acoustic guitar maintains its constant presence, as does Mandel’s warm voice and distinct style.

-Bruce has always believed in the power and magic of song, and thoroughly enjoys sharing that magic through his music and thoughtful insights into his creative process through the close up intimacy of house concerts.
+Bruce has always believed in the power and magic of song, and thoroughly enjoys sharing that magic through his music and thoughtful insights into his creative process through the close up intimacy of house concerts and listening venues.